5l1v3r1/TwitterBot-6/README.md

 # RobotBible
-A twitter bot, which generates bible verses #not running in the moment
+A twitter bot, which generates bible verses in the moment running in a very basic version

 my castle: https://twitter.com/Reformation_501